NCCGA Frequently Asked Questions

 What is the process to start a club golf team?

-The process can take as little as one week or in some cases a full semester to start a club golf team.
-The NCCGA does not require a club to be officially recognized by the school.
+The process of starting a club golf team can take as little as one week, though in some cases it may take up to a full semester.
+The NCCGA does not require your club to be officially recognized by the school in order to participate.

 For brand new clubs, we recommend a few items to begin:

-• Apply to club/rec sports for official recognition
+- Apply to your school's club/recreation sports department for official recognition

 Who Can Play